KRVRR/INNOMATICS_Internship/Task-1_Make a Web Portfolio/README.md

 ##•	Task - 1 -> Make a Web Portfolio
-o	Use HTML and Bootstrap for frontend. o	Use Flask for backend.
+Use HTML and Bootstrap for frontend.

+Use Flask for backend.